-We borrow funds under the ASAP Line of Credit and the BAML Line of Credit (the "Warehouse Lines of Credit"), and the Wells Fargo Facility, the Citibank Facility, the BAML Facility, the CNB Facilities, the MetLife Facility and the UBS Facilities (individually defined in Note 6 to the consolidated financial statements included in this annual report on Form 10-K, along with the Capital One Facility, collectively, the "Secured Funding Agreements").
-We refer to the Warehouse Lines of Credit, the Secured Funding Agreements and the Secured Term Loan (defined below) as the "Financing Agreements."
-While the borrowers under the Financing Agreements generally are our subsidiaries, all such debt agreements (excluding the Warehouse Lines of Credit) are guaranteed by ACRE.
+We borrow funds, as applicable in a given period, under the Wells Fargo Facility, the Citibank Facility, the BAML Facility, the March 2014 CNB Facility, the July 2014 CNB Facility, the MetLife Facility, the April 2014 UBS Facility, the December 2014 UBS Facility and the U.S. Bank Facility (individually defined in Note 4 to the consolidated financial statements included in this annual report on Form 10-K, and collectively, the "Secured Funding Agreements") and the Secured Term Loan (defined below).
+We refer to the Secured Funding Agreements and the Secured Term Loan as the "Financing"

+Agreements."
+While the borrowers under the Financing Agreements generally are our subsidiaries, all such debt agreements are guaranteed by us.
 Generally, we seek to partially offset interest rate risk by matching the interest index of loans held for investment with the Secured Funding Agreements used to fund them.

-Additionally, we have \$75.0 million outstanding under our \$155.0 million Credit and Guaranty Agreement (the "Secured Term Loan") with Highbridge Principal Strategies, LLC, as administrative agent, and DBD Credit Funding LLC, as collateral agent.
-As of December 31, 2015, our outstanding balance under the Financing Agreements was \$622.6 million.
-In addition, we have approximately \$255.3 million aggregate principal amount of indebtedness outstanding under two securitizations as of December 31, 2015.
+Additionally, as of December 31, 2016, we had \$155.0 million outstanding under our \$155.0 million Credit and Guaranty Agreement (the ''Secured Term Loan") with Highbridge Principal Strategies, LLC, as administrative agent, and DBD Credit Funding LLC, as collateral agent.
+As of December 31, 2016, our outstanding balance under the Financing Agreements was \$935.7 million.

-See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Summary of Financing Agreements" included in this annual report on Form 10-K for a further discussion of our borrowings as of December 31, 2015.
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Summary of Financing Agreements" included in this annual report on Form 10-K for a further discussion of our borrowings as of December 31, 2016.